Brockhold/RasPi-Misc/README.md

-RasPi-SocketMessageService
+Miscelainious raspberry Pi shell scripts from early MB days
 ==========================

-Unix Domain Socket-based service for displaying messages to a small I2C connected LCD
+Originally intended to be a project to build a Unix Domain Socket-based service for displaying messages to a small I2C connected LCD.
+But I never got around to it.

+Instead there's a pair of convenience scripts for working with Raspian images from the Terminal.